 Blue Ridge Music Classes welcomes families at any point during the semester!
 However, we would really prefer new families to make at least six weeks of classes during their first session.
 Families may makeup class(es) during the semester.

 Please feel comfortable to nurse or bottle-feed your child in class, but we ask that you not bring food or drink into classrooms.
-We also provide an area to nurse privately if desired.

 We adhere with Charlottesville city schools in regard to weather cancellations for classes in town (Albemarle Co. schools for Crozet classes).
 Should public schools close due to inclement weather, classes at Blue Ridge Music Together will be cancelled as well.
 Please check our website homepage or our Facebook page for announcements regarding weather cancellations.